 The department created

 a NutriNews publication in January.
-It’s available online here.
+The publication is available online.

 Public Health: Elissa